-Other Compensation reflects perquisite amounts, premiums for company-paid critical illness insurance coverage, relocation costs, signing bonus, retention payments, and departure payments.
+&lt;sup>2 Other Compensation reflects perquisite amounts, premiums for company-paid critical illness insurance coverage, and relocation costs.

-3 Short-Term Incentive earned in year, payable in subsequent year, as approved by the ENMAX HRC & Board and the Versant Power Board or amounts paid in accordance with Executive Employment Agreement departure provisions.
+&lt;sup>3 Short-Term Incentive earned in year, payable in subsequent year, as approved by the ENMAX HRC & Board and the Versant Power Board.

-4 Reflects amounts granted at target, payable at the end of the three-year performance period, subject to a performance multiplier and HRC & Board approval or amounts paid in accordance with Executive Employment Agreement departure provisions.
+&lt;sup>4 Reflects amounts granted at target, payable at the end of the three-year performance period, subject to a performance multiplier and HRC & Board approval.